krusve/krusve.github.io/_posts/2022-11-13-thm-ctf-bountyhackers.md

 ```
 ## Privilege Escalation
 We immediately got the user flag.
 Now we start with privilege escalation to become root.
-I usually start out by checking ```sudo -l``` and got lucky.
+I usually start by checking ```sudo -l``` and got lucky.
 We can abuse the tar functionality of setting checkpoints. the ```checkpoint=1```creates the checkpoint before reading the Nth record.
-In our case the checkpoint is done immediately.
+In our case, the checkpoint is done immediately.
 The ```--checkpoint-action=exec=/bin/sh``` is an action done within that checkpoint.
-In our case we create a shell and since the process is executedwith sudo, we get root access, hurray!
+In our case, we create a shell and since the process is executed with sudo, we get root access, hurray!
 So just find the root directory and then the flag.

 ```bash